-NEW!
-Totally Free Shabbos Download From The Popular Circle Magazine - The Yeshiva World
+New!
+Totally Free Shabbos Download from The Popular Circle magazine - The Yeshiva World

 Every parent wants a pleasant and meaningful Shabbos table experience.
 But it can be hard to keep kids engaged without a plan and a lot of preparation.
 That’s why The Circle, a popular children’s magazine, has teamed up with Yeshiva World to create a free download with impressive and captivating content to help parents create a meaningful and entertaining Shabbos with their children.

-Circle Time: At Your Shabbos Table is an exclusive free download hosted right here and will be available every Thursday morning.
+Circle Time: At Your Shabbos Table is an exclusive free download hosted right here and will be available every Thursday.

 CLICK HERE TO DOWNLOAD THE FREE ISSUE